Glossaries and ontologies: Definitions of terms in data

 I have my doubts here: in my opinion, the term "customer" in particular is not suitable for being clearly defined.
 When I'm in companies, salespeople, management, the billing department and employees in end "customer" contact often understand "our customers" to mean something quite different.

-And despite all the effort to make support staff say "user", "client" or similar, for example, in everyday language it often becomes "our customers want ...".
+And despite all the effort to make support staff, for example, say "user", "client" or similar, in everyday language it often becomes "our customers want ...".

 Examples